BassardF/springload-form-validation-problem/README.md

 ### Testing

 * The code is currently made with static services.
 For those unit tests would be great (at least when it doesn't interact with the DOM).
 Karma / Jasmine would be a classical choice.
 * User tests are pretty awesome for forms.
-I would probably go Selenium / Protractor, or even trying [Cypress](https://www.cypress.io/) that I still need to check out.
+I would probably go Selenium / Protractor, or even trying [Cypress](https://www.cypress.io/).

 ### Browser support